giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

     - port: 80
 ```

-The `allow-external` policy, described above, will allow any traffic (no matter if outside or inside your cluster) to the Pods on port 80.
+The `allow-external` policy, described above, will allow any traffic (no matter if its outside or inside your cluster) to the Pods on port 80.

 In this guide we discussed different use-cases of limiting Pod communication with network policies, based on our best practices.